-How to retire your harness: If you can’t find a creative alternative use for it (skijoring, perhaps?), check with a textile recycler to see if the harness can be recycled.
+What to do with your retired harness: One option is to check with a textile recycler to see if the harness materials can be recycled.
 Otherwise, toss it in the trash.

 Learn more about inspecting and caring for your harness.

 Retire a carabiner immediately if it is cracked, excessively worn or has a gate that doesn’t function properly.
 A carabiner that has been dropped a significant distance should also be retired (dropped carabiners can suffer damage but still appear intact).